 Sevier's problems were all of his own making.
 But the court should have awarded massive punitive damages to Apple for having to suffer this idiotic and unjustified lawsuit, hopefully sending Sevier to the poorhouse.
 Sevier had no right to blame anybody else for his addiction and he had no right to try and extort money from anybody in this way.
 What he did was his own personal responsibility and he and others like him should never be allowed to get away with such flagrant attempts at blaming others for problems of their own making.

-A Qantas flight crew who endured a near-disastrous engine explosion are leading a class action over the trauma they suffered in the mid-air incident.
-The 17 crew from NSW are the first to sign up to the negligence lawsuit against global engine giant Rolls Royce, claiming psychological injury as a result of the engine failure over Indonesia on 04 November 2010.
+A Qantas flight crew who endured a near-disastrous engine explosion led a class action over the trauma they suffered in the mid-air incident.
+The 17 crew from NSW were the first to sign up to the negligence lawsuit against global engine giant Rolls Royce, claiming psychological injury as a result of the engine failure over Indonesia on 04 November 2010.

 The class action lawyers succeeded in forcing Qantas to hand over the passenger manifest for flight QF32, which had departed from Singapore and was bound for Sydney.
 The lawyers hoped to use the list of names to ask passengers if they have suffered psychological injury and wished to join the action for compensation.
 There were 469 people on the flight - including 24 cabin crew and 440 passengers - when the explosion tore through Airbus A380's second engine as it flew over Batam Island in Indonesia.